-This project will provide an open repository of primary sources for the history of late modern geodetical research.
+This project aims to provide an open repository of primary sources for the history of late modern geodetical research.
 Moreover, it will study the application of digital methods to the historical analysis of international cooperation, scientific diplomacy, and interdisciplinary debate in the field.

-The primary goal of the project at this stage is to make the materials produced by the precursors organzations of the current International Association of Geodesy available for digital inquiry through a digitization process made possible by a cooperation between the libraries of the MPIWG and the GFZ in Potsdam.
-Some material can already be reached via the catalog of the library of the GFZ here and here.
-More material will be made publicly available soon.
+The primary goal of the project at this stage is to make the materials produced by the precursors organizations of the current International Association of Geodesy available for digital inquiry through a digitization process made possible by a cooperation between the libraries of the MPIWG and the GFZ in Potsdam.
+Metadata for the whole corpus and a growing bibliography of its component elements are available on our Zotero group.
+You can request access to the corpus by sending us an email.

 The first of these entities, the Mitteleuropäische Gradmessung, was set up in 1862 as an intergovernmental association, following a proposal by the Prussian military surveyor Johann Jakob Baeyer, to initiate the exact measurement of degrees of latitude and longitude across Central Europe and promote scientific geodesy.
 Over time this regional association developed into a truly global endeavor, leading it to be first renamed Europäische Gradmessung (1867) and then Internationale Erdmessung (1886).